roshantaneja/School_Notes/docs/US Literature/Hamilton/Unsung story lyrics.md

 He joined the Nixon administration, seeking power's sweet embrace Henry Kissinger, the man with a smile on his face

-The Cold War was his playground, a game of power and might Back-channel diplomacy, always out of sight
+Well, Cold War was his playground, a game of power and might Back-channel diplomacy, always out of sight
 He brokered deals in secret, behind closed doors he'd roam But the victims of his policies would never find a home